QubitPi/leadership-blogs/src/content/posts/leibniz-theodicy/index.md

 ideas to prevailing European beliefs.

 ![](./Diagram_of_I_Ching_hexagrams_owned_by_Gottfried_Wilhelm_Leibniz,_1701.png)
+> A diagram of I Ching hexagrams sent to Leibniz from Joachim Bouvet.
+The Arabic numerals were added by Leibniz.[188]

 Leibniz's attraction to Chinese philosophy originates from his perception that Chinese philosophy was similar to his own The historian E.R.
 Hughes suggests that Leibniz's ideas of "simple substance" and